 For the Dough:

 I use this recipe.
-It is my FAVORITE dough for sweet or savory crostadas or tarts.
 Comes out perfectly every time!

 For the Crostada:

-Place the chilled dough on parchment paper.
+- Place the chilled dough on a baking sheet lined with parchment paper.
 Roll the dough out into a 12-in wide circle about ¼-in thick.
 Spread the vegetables out in the center of the dough leaving a 2-inch border.
 Dot the goat cheese over the top of the vegetables.